-In the directory where you are going to check out the code, create a file called
+In the directory where you are going to check out the code, create a

 Also, you should install API keys.

-Any *_unittests target that runs on the bots (see below) should run successfully in a local build.
+Any target that is built and runs on the bots (see below) should run successfully in a local build.
 As of the time of writing, this is only ios_web_shell and unit test targets—see the note at the top of this page.
 Check the bots periodically for updates; more targets (new components) will come on line over time.

-If your build fails, check the iOS columns of the Mac waterfall (the last two) to see if the bots are green (in general they should be, since failures on those bots will close the tree).
+If your build fails, check the iOS columns of the Mac waterfall (the last two) to see if the bots are green.
+In general they should be, since failures on those bots will close the tree.